ai4colonoscopy/IntelliScope/docs/guideline-for-ColonINST.md

 #### 2️⃣ Medical captions

-        TODO - show more cases here!

 We feed a custom prompt and a hierarchical category prior to the advanced chatbot, GPT-4V.
 This model can generate detailed, professional medical descriptions for colonoscopy images, enhancing diagnostic clarity and specificity.
-In the following sections, I will detail the image-instruction pairs used for the training, validation, and test by task purposes.
+In the following sections, we will detail the image-instruction pairs used for the training, validation, and test by task purposes.

 #### 3️⃣ Instruction tuning pairs